ver0z/GUI-GOES-16/README.md

 # GUI-GOES-16
-Automated way  of downloading, manipulating and display the GLM data from the satellite GOES-16
+Automated way  of download, manipulat and display the GLM data from the satellite GOES-16